-Constraint. dual - Get the dual solution values of the constraint.

-${\it Constraint.getModel}$ - Return the model that the constraint belongs to.
+Constraint.dual - Get the dual solution values of the constraint.
+Constraint.getModel - Return the model that the constraint belongs to.
 Constraint.getND - Return the number of dimensions in the constraint shape.
 Constraint.getShape - Return the constraint's shape.
 Constraint.getSize - Return the total number of elements in the constraint.

-Constraint. index - Get a single element from a constraint.

-Constraint. level - Get the primal solution values of the constraint.
+Constraint.index - Get a single element from a constraint.
+Constraint.level - Get the primal solution values of the constraint.
 Constraint.remove - Remove the constraint from the model.
 Constraint.slice - Create a slice constraint.

-${\it Constraint.toString}$ - Create a human readable string representation of the constraint.
+Constraint.toString - Create a human readable string representation of the constraint.
+Constraint.update - Update part of a constraint.

+'''

-''' Constraint.hstack - Stack a number of constraints horizontally.
+Constraint.hstack - Stack a number of constraints horizontally.

 Constraint.stack - Stack a number of constraints.

-Constraint.vstack - Stack a number of constraints vertically. '''
+Constraint.vstack - Stack a number of constraints vertically.

+Implemented by

+ModelConstraint, SliceConstraint

+'''